tarasowski/backend/security/003_account-security-workshop.md

 * A role can be assumed by a user or a service.
 If the lambda function wants to read from s3 bucket it assumes a role.
 And the permission of the role defines what lambda can do or cannot do.
 A role needs to be assumed, a user needs to be logged in.

 * In a production account you will only have 1 user.
 And this user is the user of cloudformation that provisions your resources.
 There should be no reason to log into your production account.
 If you need to log in you will have certain roles that can be assumed.
 You need always create different account that can assume the role to see specific things e.g. billing details.
-You just create bunch of accounts for different things like finance, security etc.
+You just create bunch of accounts for different things like finance, security etc. [More Information here](https://aws.amazon.com/answers/account-management/aws-multi-account-security-strategy/)

 * You need a specific user that can deploy the cloudformation the resources and this user will have only the access key and this will be used by the user (cloudformation).